rehmishka2018-cpu/tic-tac-toe/README.md

 # tic-tac-toe
-This is a simple tic tac toe game
+This is a simple tic tac toe game made by an 11th grader